peymade/reading-notes/README.md

 # Welcome to Reading Notes

 Hi there!
 My name is Peyton.
 I am a college student with a passion for problem solving, music, and design, and I am starting my journey into the world of coding.
 This website will be a place keep track of the notes I compile during my classes with Code Fellows.
-These notes will cover subjects such as HTML, CSS, and Javascript.
+These notes will cover subjects such as HTML, CSS, and JavaScript.

 ## The Growth Mindset